pakastin/teston/README.md

 # test
-Similar to tape, but with mjs support (w.i.p)
+Similar to tape, but with mjs support (w.i.p).
+Currently not TAP-compliant.

 ## Installation
 ```